-2.2.2 Wellfield Operations
+2.2.2 Operational Plans Wellfield Operations

-Users that derive water supply from multiple withdrawal facilities shall submit a wellfield operating plan for review.
-The plan may include more than one configuration of withdrawals provided each configuration meets the conditions of permit issuance, the total withdrawals of each configuration do not exceed the allocation and each withdrawal configuration represents a normal operation protocol of the use (e.g. short term emergency operation plans are not required).
-Approved operational plans shall be incorporated as limiting conditions in the permit.
+Users that derive water supply from multiple withdrawal facilities or sources shall submit an operational wellfield operating plan as part of the permit application for review.
+The plan may include more than one configuration of withdrawals provided each configuration meets the conditions of permit issuance, the total withdrawals of each configuration do not exceed the allocation and each withdrawal configuration represents a normal operation protocol of the use.
+However, (e.g. short-term emergency operation plans are not required).
+Approved operational plans shall be incorporated as a permit limiting conditions in the permit.
 Pursuant to Section 3.7, subsequent permit applicants shall not be allowed to interfere with an approved operational plan.
-Changes to an approved operational plan involving modifications to the normal operating protocols approved in the permit that would persist throughout the remaining permit duration shall be authorized through the issuance of a modification per Rule 40E-2.331 or 40E-20.331, F.A.C., as applicable.
-Short term changes in operations associated with emergencies or wellfield maintenance will not require modifications of the wellfield operating plan.
+Changes to an approved operational plan involving modifications to the normal operating protocols approved in the permit that would persist throughout the remaining permit duration shall be authorized through the issuance of a modification per Rule 40E-2.331, F.A.C., as applicable.
+Short-term changes in operations associated with emergencies or wellfield maintenance will not require modifications of the wellfield operating plan.